 Calculates a hash value of the database.
 It will use only the schemas given in the property SchemaName for the calculation.
 The hash calcualtion is based only on the user tables in the schema.

 Will create a database if the database doesn't exists.
-In MySql, this will create a schema.
+In MySql or MariaDb, this will create a schema.

 Creates an index if the index doesn't exists, otherwise the index is dropped and recreated.